bhujyo/WSS17BB/readme.md

 ```
 <|True -> 319, False -> 562|>
 ```
-This indicates a low success rate, and shows that a ```classifier``` function needs inputs that are further processed.
+This indicates a low success rate (~ 36%), and shows that our classifier function needs input that is further processed.
 The idea is to feed in the probability of obtaining each arXiv class given the different symbols that occur in a paper.
-In order to perform this task we will need to extract more information from our corpus, which is clearly the next step.
+In order to perform this task we will need to extract more information from our corpus, which is clearly the future step.